scottlowry/ScottLowryNet/www/content/posts/bambu-p1s-raspberry-pi-camera.md

 # Introduction

 I love my Bambu Labs P1S 3D printer.
 It's by far the coolest piece of technology I own.
 The only downside is the webcam for remote monitoring prints is abysmal: 720p at only .5 frames per second.
 This is due to the limited processing power of the ESP32 microcontroller that the P1S uses.
 A Raspberry Pi, even an older 3B+ model, is a lot more powerful.
-I just happen to have a couple laying around plus a 5MP 1080p camera module so I set up a better solution.
+I just happen to have one laying around plus a 5MP 1080p camera module so I set up a better solution.

 ## Getting Started